omkarrathore/Bash-script-utility-for-C-Cpp/README.md

 *** To run C/C++ file use

-* Crun fileName.extn   # replace extn with c or cpp
+* Crun fileName.extn   # replace extn with c or cpp or java

 *** To run bash script file use